solana-labs/solana/docs/src/developing/backwards-compatibility.md

 be upgraded to the `stable` release channel and deployed to the Mainnet Beta cluster.

 The Rust SDK may contain breaking changes and removal of previously deprecated features in a `MINOR` release.
-According to code upgrade difficulty, every `MINOR` release will be compatible with at least the 3 preceding `MINOR` releases and 3 future `MINOR` releases.
+Every `MINOR` release will be compatible with at least one year of preceding `MINOR` releases, and at least one year of future `MINOR` releases.

-For example, software using version `1.20` will be compatible with versions up to `1.23` going forward, and back to `1.17`.
-Any release numbers that are skipped, such as `1.15`, are not considered in this calculation.

-At a projected cadence of 4 minor releases per year, that gives developers at least one year to update a project.

 More details in [Why not just use SemVer](#why-not-just-use-semver).